-Month 2 to Month 9 (About Two Months Before Trial).
+Middle of Case (Month 2-9): (About Two Months Before Trial).
 This is the discovery phase.
-Usually nobody goes to court during this phase.
+Usually nobody goes to court during this phase, so costs are low.
 But some time and money is spent on discovery and other suspense items.
 Discovery costs anywhere from $500 to $2,000- 3,000 if there is a real fight about producing documents.
-In a case where there is little conflict, average fees are between $500 and $1500; in very contested cases (complex divorces, high asset cases, hidden asset cases), it will run $3,000-8,000.
+In a case where there is little conflict, average expenses between Month 2 and Month 9 are between $500 and $1500; in very contested cases (complex divorces, high asset cases, hidden asset cases), it will run $3,000-8,000.

-Month 10 (One Month Before Trial).
-We have to get ready for trial and mediation.
+Mediation (One Month Before Trial): But in both King and Snohomish County, we have to go to mediation before going to trial.
+That usually takes place a month before trial.
+Most (90%+) cases settle in mediation, but it does take time to both prepare for mediation and actually in mediation.
+Mediation always takes most of a day.
 I prepare for mediation the same way, with the same exhibits, as I prepare for trial.
 That gives me the best results at mediation; and it means if we don’t settle the case, we do little new work to get ready for trial.
-But in both King and Snohomish County, we have to go to mediation before going to trial.
-Mediation usually takes place a month before trial.
 A professional mediator costs each side between $900 and $1400 or so; mediation usually takes 4-8 hours.
 The attorney fees for mediation will be between $2500 and $4500 – depending entirely on how much time it takes.
 Most divorces settle in mediation.
-But the average cost of mediation, total, is about $5,000.
+But the average cost of mediation, total, is $3,500-7,500.